v-rajagt/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

   - **Block** -  Upload an XML file that allows you to configure memory, control flow, and policy restrictions.
 The settings in the XML file can be used to block an application from exploits.
   - **Not configured** - No custom configuration is used.

-## Windows Defender Application Control
+## Microsoft Defender Application Control

-Choose additional apps that either need to be audited by, or can be trusted to run by Windows Defender Application Control.
+Choose additional apps that either need to be audited by, or can be trusted to run by Microsoft Defender Application Control.
 Windows components and all apps from Windows store are automatically trusted to run.

 - **Application control code integrity policies**